iq-motion-control/iq-module-communication-doc/docs/manual/manual_appendix.rst

 Stop Detection
 ================
-Some features, such as:ref:`Disarming Behavior <advanced_disarming_behavior>` and :ref:`Timeout Behavior <timeout_behavior>` rely on detecting when a module is stopped.
+Some features, such as :ref:`Disarming Behavior <advanced_disarming_behavior>` and :ref:`Timeout Behavior <timeout_behavior>` rely on detecting when a module is stopped.
 This section defines how a stop is detected, and how that detection can be configured by advanced users.

 A Vertiq module is considered stopped when it has been below its stopping speed continuously for some stopping time.
 Anytime the module’s velocity goes above the